top of page

 Every single time you do anal play of any kind, have lots of great, high quality lube on hand.

 If you are using a silicone toy or strap-on, remember to use water or oil based lubes as the silicone based ones can damage your toy.
 When it comes to anal play, more is more.
-Keep reapplying, and use a condom on the toy as that will also help keep it slippy.
+Keep reapplying, and use a condom on the toy as that will also help keep it slippery.

 Breathe: